Why Digital Forensic Lab is Irreplaceable by Single Forensic Tools？

 The last step is the process of summarizing and explaining conclusions.
 However, it should be written in layman’s abstract terms, since abstract terms should refer to specific details.

-In this case, a digital forensics lab is capable of covering all the above processes and forming a closed loop under its automation functionality and in accordance with:
+In this case, a forensics lab is capable of covering all the above processes and forming a closed loop under its automation functionality and in accordance with:

 International standards and norms